National forest (United States)

 In the United States, national forest is a classification of protected and managed federal lands that are largely forest and woodland areas.
 They are owned collectively by the American people through the federal government and managed by the United States Forest Service, a division of the United States Department of Agriculture.
-The U.S. Forest Service is also a forestry research organization which provides financial assistance to state and local forestry industry.
+The U.S. Forest Service is also a forestry research organization that provides financial assistance to the state and local forestry industry.
 There are 154 national forests in the United States.

 History

-The Land Revision Act of 1891, was enacted during the presidency of Benjamin Harrison, allowed the president to set aside forest reserves on public lands.
+The Land Revision Act of 1891, enacted during the presidency of Benjamin Harrison, allowed the president to set aside forest reserves on public lands.
 Harrison established 15 forest reserves containing more than 13 million acres of land.
 The bill was the result of concerted action by Los Angeles-area businessmen and property owners who were concerned by the harm being done to the watershed of the San Gabriel Mountains by ranchers and miners.
 Abbot Kinney and forester Theodore Lukens were key spokesmen for the effort.